 You can also give items to your friends and family.

-Ultimately you can organize a clothing swap event, where you can exchange items with others.
+Ultimately you can organize a clothing swap event to exchange items with others.

 Recycle and upcycle

-There are many creative ways to upcycle old clothing and extend their life.
+There are many creative ways to upcycle old clothing and extend its life.

-You can turn a t-shirt into a produce bag, into cleaning cloths and rags, etc.
+You can turn a t-shirt into a produce bag, clean cloths, rags, etc.

 Donate the rest

 Find a charity or a local organization that will be happy to accept your items.

 Make sure you donate clothes that are in good condition and still usable.

 Don’t keep stuff because it was a gift, expensive, or “should be something you keep,” etc.